Table of Contents

-To date, the revamped and redesigned 2021 MacBook Pro is Apple’s best laptop ever made, period.
+To date, the updated 2023 MacBook Pro is Apple’s best laptop ever made, period.
 It is a marvel of engineering.
 Liquid Retina XDR display which is a mini version of the $5,000 Pro Display XDR.
-A keyboard that is actually nice to be touched on and a performance pack that rivals other high-end desktop.
+A keyboard that is actually nice to be touched on and a performance pack that rivals other high-end desktops.

 Additional read: MacBook Pro Setup Guide